 - Availability of mentors and advisors.

-Administrators, faculty members, and students must strive to encourage and support diversity in their actions with individuals both inside and outside the Rockies community.
-University of the Rockies leaders have created two groups to spearhead our diversity efforts.
+Administrators, faculty members, staff, and students must strive to encourage and support diversity in their actions with individuals both inside and outside the Rockies community.
+University of the Rockies leaders have created three groups to spearhead our diversity efforts.

 President’s Diversity Council

-The President’s Diversity Council (PDC) is charged with framing the strategic intent for the University’s diversity operations and for owning the mission and vision of diversity.
-The PDC meets twice each year to review plans and provide leadership and resources to the Diversity Task Force and its sub-groups.
+The President’s Diversity Council is charged with framing the strategic intent for the University’s diversity operations and for owning the mission and vision of diversity.
+The Council meets twice each year to review plans and provide leadership and resources to the Diversity Task Force and its sub-groups.

 Diversity Task Force